Lc4B/OS_Shutdown/README.md

 ## Keybinds
 These can be customized via config.

-`Ctrl+ì` - Set the number of files to shutdown after
+`Ctrl+ì` - Set the number of files to shutdown after (or disable shutdown with any non-numeric entry)
 `Ctrl+^` - Show info on remaining files